 The ADEA can be enforced through the Equal Employment Opportunity Commission as well as by a private action.
 A charge with the EEOC must be filed within 180 days of the unlawful practice.
 Before commencing a civil action under the ADEA, the aggrieved party must exhaust the administrative remedies available through the EEOC.

-Similarly, the California Fair Employment and Housing Act prohibits employment discrimination based on age for individuals age 40 or older.
+Similarly, the California Fair Employment and Housing Act prohibit employment discrimination based on age for individuals age 40 or older.
 The FEHA applies to employers with five or more employees.

-Before commencing suit on a FEHA claim, the employee must exhaust their administrative remedies by filling a claim with the California Department of Fair Housing and Employment.
+Before commencing suit on a FEHA claim, the employee must exhaust their administrative remedies by filing a claim with the California Department of Fair Housing and Employment.

 Our age discrimination lawyers are part of a statewide California law firm that’s dedicated to representing employees in disputes against their employers.
 Stephen Danz & Associates, based in Los Angeles, California, protects clients from retaliation, discrimination, and harassment involving dismissal, demotion, or denial of accommodation based on age, race, sex, religion, color, sexual orientation, marital status, association, physical or mental disability, or other legally protected classifications.
 Additionally, we represent employees if they have not been paid the proper wages including overtime or minimum wage or given the proper meal breaks.
 If you believe that you are the victim of discrimination, please contact one of our age discrimination lawyers in Los Angeles for a free consultation.
 We take cases on a contingency basis and collect no attorney fees unless we win your case.